davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

 }
 ```

-In the above example, the business logic of checking duplicated equipment name falls outside the ability of `Equipment`
+In the above example, the business logic of "checking duplicated equipment name" falls outside the ability of
+`Equipment`
 itself, hence `EquipmentDomainService` is used instead.

 ### Domain Event